 Hydraulic Lifter Preload

 Adjusting hydraulic lifters is different.
-With a hydraulic lifter, first set the gap to zero lash, and then set the preload.
+With a hydraulic lifter, first set the gap to zero lash and then the preload.
 This initial zero lash adjustment prevents valve tap and is why these lifters have a quieter operation.
-With zero backlash the pushrod should easily rotate in your fingers but have no up and down movement.
+With zero backlash, the pushrod should easily rotate without moving up and down.

-A sticking plunger will result in a burned exhaust valve or an intake valve that does not close completely.
+A sticking plunger will result in a burned exhaust or intake valve that does not close completely.
 A sticking open intake valve will cause compression to backfire into the intake manifold.

 Adjusting Hydraulic Lifters

-1. To set the lifter preload, turn the engine in its normal rotation until the exhaust lifter just starts to travel upwards.
+1. To set the lifter preload, turn the engine in its normal rotation until the exhaust lifter begins to travel upwards.

 2. Adjust the intake valve to zero lash and then turn the rocker arm adjustment nut 1/2 to 1 turn.
 This additional turning of the adjustment nut sets the lifter preload.

-3. Rotate the engine until the intake lifter travels all the way up and then almost all the way down.
+3. Rotate the engine until the intake lifter travels completely up and then almost completely down.

-4. Now set the exhaust valve to zero lash and then turn the rocker arm adjustment nut 1/2 to 1 turn.
-When unsure about something, always use the manufacturer's specifications.
+4. Now set the exhaust valve to zero lash and turn the rocker arm adjustment nut 1/2 to 1 turn.
+Check with the manufacturer for special procedures and specifications.